 # MTA-STS and TLS Reporting

-> MTA-STS and TLS reporting are advanced controls for domains that want stronger protection for inbound email transport.
+> MTA-STS and TLS reporting are advanced controls for domains that need stronger protection for inbound email transport.

 - Human page: https://mailrith.com/guides/mta-sts-and-tls-reporting